top of page

 Fostering Freedom: Judgment in Early-Modern Liberal Educational and Political Thought

-This project seeks to locate an alternative to autonomy—as a guiding standard of liberal education theory—that accommodates the limits of human cognition and the demands of liberal citizenship.
-To do so, it addresses a neglected Pre-Kantian discourse on individual freedom that privileges judgment as a civic-educational outcome.
-I examine three thinkers—Locke, Rousseau, and Smith—who each develop a framework for the cultivation of judgment that focuses on the individual’s ability to make informed judgments and engage in self-directed behavior.
-The concept of judgment that emerges from this study can serve as an alternative benchmark for self-government in liberal education theory.
+This project seeks to locate an alternative to personal autonomy—as a guiding standard of liberal education theory—that accommodates the limits of human cognition and the demands of liberal citizenship.
+To do so, it addresses a neglected early-modern discourse on individual freedom that privileges judgment as a civic-educational outcome.
+I examine three thinkers—John Locke, Jean-Jacques Rousseau, and Adam Smith—who each develop a framework for the cultivation of judgment that focuses on the individual’s ability to make informed judgments and engage in self-directed behavior.
+The theory of judgment and accompanying civic educational model that I develop in this study can serve as a more practical and empirically grounded alternative to personal autonomy in liberal education theory.

 Committee: Daniel J. Kapust, Michelle Schwarze, Richard Avramenko, Adam Nelson